IPL 2023 to kick off on March 31, final to be played on May 28: Here's the full schedule

 There will be two groups in the league this season with Mumbai Indians, Kolkata KnightRiders, Rajasthan Royals, Delhi Capitals and Lucknow SuperGiants in Group A. Group B will see Gujarat Titans alongside Chennai SuperKings, Punjab Kings, SunRisers Hyderabad and Royal Challengers Bangalore.

 CSK will face five-time champions Mumbai Indians on 8th April and 6th May.
+Hardik Pandya led Gujarat Titans to an IPL title in their inaugural season last year, defeating Rajasthan Royals in the final in Ahmedabad.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today